PacktPublishing/Learn-by-Example-Python/README.md

 * [Autonomous Cars: Deep Learning and Computer Vision in Python [Video] ](https://www.packtpub.com/application-development/autonomous-cars-deep-learning-and-computer-vision-python-video)

 * [Learning Python Artificial Intelligence by Example [Video]](https://www.packtpub.com/big-data-and-business-intelligence/learning-python-artificial-intelligence-example-video)
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781789343175">https://packt.link/free-ebook/9781789343175 </a> </p>